INTRODUCING the 2026

 Ownership & sharing

 Award‑holders keep full intellectual property rights to everything they create with the grant.
-Dementia Trust simply asks for a non‑exclusive, royalty‑free licence to share and showcase your work so others can learn from it.
+Dementia Trust simply asks for a non‑exclusive, royalty‑free licence to share and showcase your work, so others can learn from it.

 Wherever possible, we encourage open licences such as CC‑BY so your ideas can travel further.

-Ready to start something?
+start something?

-Deadline for Stage 1 applications: 9 July 2025
+Deadline for Stage 1 applications: 22 May 2026

 Windrush 3D VR Museum Tour